-The Law School has six large, fully equipped electronic classrooms (120, 121, 221, 225, 329, 332) that contain custom podiums with a built-in computer.
-Each podium is equipped with touch panel controls for computer projection, VCR/DVD, document camera, sound, wireless microphones, a podium microphone, laptop hook-ups, and the ability to make a digital audio recording.
+Hazel Hall has six large, fully-equipped electronic classrooms (120, 121, 221, 225, 329, 332) that contain custom podiums with a built-in computer.
+Each podium is equipped with touch panel controls for computer projection, document camera, sound, wireless microphones, a podium microphone, laptop hook-ups, and the ability to make a digital audio recording.
 Classrooms 120 and 121 also have video recording and presentation capture capabilities.

 There are two courtrooms that contain technology: the Trial Courtroom (122) and the Win Whittaker Appellate Courtroom (123).
-Both courtrooms have video and audio recording equipment that can steam video live over the Internet or that can produce MP3 recordings for download from the web.
-The Trial Courtroom has additional equipment including a custom podium with computer, computer projection equipment, document camera, laptop hook-ups, a microphone, and a touch-screen annotation system.
-Use of the Trial Courtroom is restricted to law school classes and events sponsored by the Moot Court Board and the Trial Advocacy Association.
-Student organization leaders must sign an access agreement to use the courtroom.
+Both courtrooms have video and audio recording equipment as well as podiums with computers, laptop connections and touch panel controls.
+Courtroom 122 also has a document camera.
+Use of the courtrooms is restricted to law school classes and events sponsored by the Moot Court Board and the Trial Advocacy Association.
+Student organization leaders must sign access agreements to use the courtrooms outside of classes.
 For more information, contact Carlos Sandoval, Room 362, firstname.lastname@example.org or 703-993-8261.

 Assistance with Technology